About National Karate

 Wisconsin

 National Karate expands into the suburbs of Milwaukee, Wisconsin in May of 2008.
-Mr. Kishon Soni is the owner operator of Wisconsin NK.
+Mr. Kishon Soni (6th Degree Black Belt) is the owner operator of Wisconsin NK.

 Colorado

-Mr. Dave Kuntz expands National Karate into Colorado Springs, Colorado in August of 2015.
+Mr. Dave Kuntz (4th Degree Black Belt) expands National Karate into Colorado Springs, Colorado in August of 2015.

 Summary

 In sum, the National Karate Schools is blessed to have one of the richest histories in the martial arts.
 Every NK Black Belt can be proud to be part of an organization that has such a strong lineage of Masters, and reputation for quality.
-When you follow this lineage from its roots in Korea, to the Karate Club in Texas, to Washington D.C., to Minnesota, to Chicago, to Wisconsin and to Colorado, you can see the quality and see why National Karate has become not only the largest martial arts organization in the Midwest, but one of the strongest and most recognized martial arts organizations in America.
+When you follow this lineage from its roots in Korea, to the Karate Club in Texas, to Washington D.C., to Minnesota, to Illinois, to Wisconsin, to Colorado, and to Florida, you can see the quality and see why National Karate has become not only the largest martial arts organization in the Midwest, but one of the strongest and most recognized martial arts organizations in America.

 National Karate, Kickboxing & Krav Maga schoools are in Minnesota, Illinois, Wisconsin and Colorado